Port profile

 Maritrace aggregates AIS positions from over 1M vessels: port calls, anchorage waits, predictive ETAs and history — by port and by vessel.

-Detailed harbor characteristics, depths, pilotage, cargo handling capabilities, repair facilities and communications at Cabo Blanco Port.
+Detailed harbor characteristics: depths, pilotage, cargo handling capabilities, repair facilities and communications.
 Data sourced from the World Port Index.

 Environmental sustainability initiatives